GiorgioMedico/UR_IK/README.md

 IK_UR is a high-performance Python library implementing analytical forward and inverse kinematics for Universal Robots (UR) manipulators.
 This package provides precise, real-time kinematic calculations for the UR3e, UR5e, UR10e, and UR16e robot models using the Denavit-Hartenberg convention.

 Unlike numerical/iterative methods, this analytical approach:

 1. Ensures real-time computation with high accuracy
 2. Provides closed-form solutions for all possible configurations
 3. Enables efficient singularity detection and avoidance

 The implementation handles edge cases, joint limits, and multiple solution selection to provide robust inverse kinematics for practical robot control applications.
+While pre-configured for Universal Robots models, the library supports custom robot configurations through user-defined Denavit-Hartenberg parameters, making it adaptable to other 6-DOF serial manipulators with similar kinematic structures.

 ## Features